 Will I still be covered if I am on my cruise and the FCDO change their advice on travel to a country I am due to travel to and the cruise ship has to go to a different location outside of the geographical area covered by my policy?

-Yes, we would continue to cover you as normal, without charge and without the need to contact us, as we understand that this is outside of your control and not an intended change to your insurance demands and needs.
+Assuming you have purchased the Cruise Extension, we would continue to cover you as normal, without charge and without the need to contact us, as we understand that this is outside of your control and not an intended change to your insurance demands and needs.
 There is no cover at all on a cruise unless you have purchased the extension.

 I am on or going on a cruise and am confined to my cabin because of COVID-19, even though I am not ill and do not need emergency medical treatment – can I claim for cabin confinement?

-If you bought a policy that included cruise cover or purchased our cruise extension with a cabin confinement section, if the circumstances of your confinement are included, then we will consider claims under this section of the policy.
+If you bought a policy that included cruise cover with a cabin confinement section, if the circumstances of your confinement are included, then we will consider claims under this section of the policy.
+There is no cover at all on a cruise unless you have purchased the extension.

 If when I am on my cruise, they cannot stop at one of the scheduled ports due to COVID-19 – can I claim for missed port?